reborg/enigma-clojure/README.md

 * The project should open fine in IntelliJ, you should see libraries from lib, lib/dev as dependencies
 * Right click on test\_core.clj and run it, it should give a failed test
 * If you get a "missing clojure classes" try to manually add each and every single file from the lib directory

+#### Eclipse

+* Install the counterclockwise plugin via external tools using the [update site](http://ccw.cgrand.net/updatesite)
+* Add lein-eclipse "1.0.0" to your dependencies in your project.clj file
+* Add the plugin manually with: lein plugin install lein-eclipse "1.0.0".
+This step is included because just adding the dependency doesn’t always work.
+* Run the command "lein eclipse" in project folder to generate eclipse .project and .classpath files.
+It should say "created .project and .classpath".
+* Restart Eclipse.
+Go to File - Import - General - Existing Projects in Workspace and select the project folder.
+* Unfortunately it doesn't seem to add the dev-dependencies to the project classpath.
+Open the project properties goto java build path - libraries and add external jar.
+Select all the lib/dev jars at once.
+* You should be able to select the clojure project, debug and run it.

 ## Paper enigma machine usage example